mohsinulhaq/react-popper-tooltip/README.md

 - When the tooltip is visible and its content changes, it automatically repositions itself.
 Internally we use [MutationObserver ](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to track tooltip's content changes.
-In some cases you might want to change this behaviour or opt-out of tracking changes at all.
+In some cases you might want to change which parameters to observe or opt-out of tracking the changes at all.

 > To change this functionality, use the option `mutationObserverOptions`.